DanyaKulko/auto-mongo-with-logs-backups/Readme.md

 5. `npm run build`
 6. `npm start`

-It also can be run using pm2: `pm2 startOrRestart ecosystem.config.js --env production`
+It also can be run using pm2: `pm2 startOrRestart ecosystem.config.js` and`pm2 startOrRestart ecosystem.config.js --env production` for production mode.